Sitecore/jss/docs/data/routes/docs/techniques/graphql/graphql-overview/en.md

 ## Strongly-typed Items

-GraphQL has the concept of types and iterfaces, and we leverage that by injecting the template definition into its schema.
+GraphQL has the concept of types and interfaces, and we leverage that by injecting the template definition into its schema.
 You can get template fields in a strongly typed manner by using _inline fragments_ which select fields from specific types.
 Here's an example of getting the default home item's fields like this:

 ```
 {